ampproject/amphtml/extensions/amp-ad-network-fake-impl/amp-ad-network-fake-impl-internal.md

 tag directly on the page.
 Instead, you place an `<amp-ad type="fake">` tag.

 The fake impl loads an A4A creative or an AMP creative and convert it to an A4A creative.
-Use `convert` attribute to instruct the fake impl to perform creative conversion.
+Use `a4a-conversion` attribute to instruct the fake impl to perform creative conversion.

 The fake impl will skip signature verification by default.
 To enforce this check,